USanz/quadrupedal_balance-machine_learning/README.md

-# quadrupedal_balance-machine_learning
+# Quadrupedal Balance - Machine Learning

-In this repository we will see a quadrupedal balance system using machine learning techniques
+In this repository we will see a quadrupedal balance system using machine learning techniques with python languaje in pybullet simulator.